Appdynamics/ConfigMyApp-docs/docs/ucsdashboard.md

 <p><img align="right" width="100" height="60" src="https://user-images.githubusercontent.com/2548160/68075860-ba631e80-fda5-11e9-8457-07859944ae08.png"> </p><strong> Cisco UCS Monitoring Extension</strong>

-# Required Tool

-Config Exporter - Ask your AppDynamics representative to give you the Config Exporter tool if you don't already have it.
-Config exporter be used to migrate configuration between controllers or applications.
-The configuration can be imported directly into another controller/application or it can be download as a file.

-We will use config exporter in this section to import application configurations and health rules into controller.

 # Create Analytics Metrics

 Copy the queries from  <a href="https://gist.github.com/iogbole/961a3ab20503a1c90b9ac9896822e6a7#file-queries-txt" target="_blank" > this Gist </a> and create analytics metrics from them.
 The metric name should exactly be the same as the value in the gist